 Music treats pain—and helps sleep by association

-Another indirect benefit listening to music may have for sleep?
+Another indirect benefit of listening to music may have for sleep?
 Its ability to reduce pain.
 Physical pain and discomfort are common obstacles to sleeping well.
 Like mood, pain and sleep have a complex, dynamic relationship that works in both directions.
 Pain interferes with sleep, and sleeping poorly increases our sensitivity to pain.
 The good news is, when you improve one, you’re likely to improve the other.

 There’s a growing body of research demonstrating what our ancient ancestors seem to have known: music can relieve pain.

-An analysis of more than 70 studies shows listening to music before, during and after surgery reduces pain (as well as anxiety).
+An analysis of more than 70 studies shows listening to music before, during, and after surgery reduces pain (as well as anxiety).
 Patients who listened to music were less reliant on pain medications.

 Listening to music can help both acute pain and chronic pain, including hard-to-treat chronic pain associated with conditions like fibromyalgia.